-Think of the top–where there’s the most volume–as the start of your sales funnel.
+Think of the top–where there’s the most volume–as the start of your sales funnels.
 This is where you target a broader audience with more generalized interest.

 As you move down the funnel, your audience gets more specific and more serious about what you’re offering.